 City Hall Grand Staircase shot from above

 I wanted to add the view above to this Blog post because it is not one you typically see at San Francisco city hall.
 Most wedding photographers shoot the staircase while facing it and for good reason.
 But I am always trying to come up with new ideas and I have not seen this angle too frequently.
 Never exactly like this.
-I love this view because it show the patterned floor really well but also lets you know that the Grand Staircase is there!
+I love this view because it displays the patterned floor really well, but also lets you know that the Grand Staircase is there!
 In addition, it is technically pleasing since there are leading lines present in the photo and nice depth.
 This is another one of those Staircase wedding images that can be difficult to capture without people in the background.
+Oftentimes this particular photograph requires extensive photoshop work.

 Other Portrait Photography and Quinceaneras